NicolasMorenoAndrade/GetCleanDataCourseProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## Creating the data set <a name="creating-data-set"></a>
+## Source the script to create a tidy data set

-The R script `run_analysis.R` can be sourced to create the tidy data set the project requires.
+The script `run_analysis.R` can be sourced to create the tidy data set the project requires.
 If neccessary, it downloads the source data set and manipulates it in order  to produce the final data set.
 The script performs the following steps:

 - Download all raw data if it is not in the current  the working directory.
 - Read data into tables.
 - Bind the training and the test sets to create one data set.
 - Extract only the measurements on the mean and standard deviation for each measurement.
-- Use descriptive activity names to name the activities in the data set.
+- Use descriptive activity names to label the activities in the data set.
-- Appropriately label the data set with descriptive variable names.
+- Label the data set with descriptive variable names.
 - Create a second, independent tidy set with the average of each variable for each activity and each subject.
 - Write the tidy data set to the `tidydataset.txt` file.